tardate/LittleCodingKata/web/goodgifts/README.md

-# #xxx GoodGifts
+# #478 GoodGifts

-Building a simple app to find gift suggestions based on my 5-star reviews and their Goodreads wishlist.
+Using Copilot CLI to build a simple app to find gift suggestions based on my 5-star reviews and their Goodreads wishlist.

 ## Notes